Dante-Navaza2005/Airbnb-Rio-de-Janeiro/Airbnb-Machine-Learning-Wiki/src/src/35-importing-and-creating-button/README.md

-# Importing streamlit and starting to create buttons
+# Importing streamlit and setting dictionaries

 Importing all necessary libraries: